-Samantha is a proud graduate of the Gateway Academy (go Gryphon’s!) as a part of the class of 2011.
+Samantha is a proud graduate of Gateway Academy (Go Gryphons!), Class of 2011.
 Taking the high school education she received from Gateway, she attended San Jacinto Community College.
 From there, she earned a Bachelor of Arts in Hospitality Management at the Art Institute.
-Samantha has had a mixture of experience working in the field of catering and event coordination.
-Now she has returned to join the Gateway faculty to advance her experience in hospitality and to help produce superb events for the school.
+Samantha has had a mixture of experiences working in the field of catering and event coordination.
+She has returned to Gateway as a staff member to advance her experiences in hospitality and to help produce superb events for the school.

 Susan Crouch, MA

 Susan graduated from Trinity University in 1992 with a Bachelor of Arts in English, and in 1994 with a Master of Arts in Teaching with a specialization in Special Education.
 Upon graduation, she began teaching 6th grade Language Arts at Pershing Middle School in Houston Independent School District.
 While at Pershing, she developed Cluster Interdisciplinary Units, established grade level Portfolio Assessment Systems, as well as serving as a Middle School Committee Co-Chair and a New Teacher Mentor.
 She also completed extensive training at the Neuhaus Education Center and H.I.S.D.
 Gifted and Talented training.
 Upon her son’s entry into the Gateway Academy in 2013, Susan served as a Gateway substitute teacher and active volunteer, and in the 2016-17 school year, she joined the staff first as a resource teacher, then as a middle school teacher.